rzk-lang/sHoTT/src/simplicial-hott/12-inner.rzk.md

     )
 ```

-This now gives rise to a dependent composition operation (using another getter
+This now gives rise to a dependent composition operation:
-in the proof for brevity):

 ```rzk
 #def proj2-comp-total-type-is-inner